-The master boom switch (R), located on the left floorboard is used to override the master switch on the computer console of the spray systems.
+The master boom switch (P), located on the left floorboard is used to override the master switch on the computer console of the spray systems.
 By pushing down it will turn on/off the booms.
-For 834 Systems the Master Switch on the computer must be on for the master boom control switch to work.
 For the 440 System the Master Switch on the computer must be off for the master boom control switch to work.